SGunal/BridgeUpInternship_Website/README.md

 + To… be able to apply this knowledge (of Git/GitHub) to settings outside of BridgeUP.
 (So in school or maybe a future job needs me to be good with moving files.)

 Selale personal goals:
-+ 1)review old coding skills
++ review old coding skills
-+ 2)become comfortable with using git and github
++ become comfortable with using git and github
-+ 3) gain more confidence in presenting/public speaking
++ gain more confidence in presenting/public speaking

 Maya:
 -  figure out how to use GitHub successfully